TheArtificial/theartificial.nl/source/blog/2016-04-07-prototyping2.md

 ##### Linking screens

-One of the tool we tested in this round, **Figma (Preview)**, don't allow for the linking of screens.
+One of the tools we tested in this round, **Figma (Preview)**, doesn't allow for the linking of screens.
 Instead, it focuses on drawing UI rather than prototyping it.
 We believe that Figma provides a viable alternative to Illustrator or Photoshop, but a lack of integration will hold it back.

 In the other tools we explored, you can connect individual elements to each other to build interactions. **Axure** and **Justinmind** are very powerful for building specific interactions thanks to elaborate condition settings.
 They are both data-driven prototyping tools.
 They use variables to create precise and personalized interactions.